WYATTBENSKEN/multimorbidity/README.md

 There is currently no released version of `multimorbidity` on CRAN.

-The development version can be downloaded from [GitHub](https://github.com/) with:
+The development version of `multimorbidity` can be downloaded from [GitHub](https://github.com/) with:

 ``` r